TimeMachine1994/081925-SvelteTweb/Old Docs01/old docsdocs/13-troubleshooting.md

 ## Overview

-This guide provides solutions to common issues encountered when developing, deploying, or using TributeStream.
+This guide provides solutions to common issues encountered when developing, deploying, or using Tributestream.
 Issues are organized by category with step-by-step resolution instructions.

 ## Development Issues